The Insolvency Service’s official receivers are responsible for the administration and investigation of a case when:

 Our company investigations team may investigate:

-- following other formal insolvency proceedings where we receive information about a director’s conduct (in one or more companies) that would make them unfit to manage a company if it was proven, and
+following formal insolvency proceedings where we receive information about a director’s conduct (in one or more companies) that would make them unfit to manage a company if it was proven, and

 We also have the power to conduct confidential investigations into limited companies and limited liability partnerships where we have received information that suggests serious corporate abuse.
 We can investigate when the company is actively trading or has ceased trading without entering into insolvency proceedings, but not when a company has been dissolved.
 If we feel it is appropriate, we may apply to the court for a company to be wound up and/ or for one or more directors to be disqualified.